-- b.
+- Promotion to each year is by Departmental recommendation.
+A grade point average of at least 6.0 is normally required. - b.
 A grade of 4.0 in a central subject may normally be allowed only once in a BDes student's program.
-Any subsequent ★3 or ★6 in which a grade of 4.0 is received must be repeated for BDes credit, or an alternative $\bigstar 3$ or ★6, approved by the Department, must be substituted. - Final-year requirements include a minimum GPA of 6.0 on the last ★27 taken toward the degree in the General, Printmaking and Computing Science Routes, and on the last ★30 taken toward the degree in the Business/Marketing, Engineering/Business/Marketing and Social Sciences Routes, and Departmental recommendation. - d.
-For students undertaking the Computing Science Route, a minimum GPA of 6.0 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses.
+Any subsequent ★3 or ★6 in which a grade of 4.0 is received must be repeated for BDes credit, or an alternative ★3 or ★6, approved by the Department, must be substituted. - c.
+Final-year requirements include a minimum GPA of 6.0 on the last ★27 in the General, Printmaking and Computing Science Routes, and on the last ★30 in the Business/Marketing, Engineering/Business/Marketing and Social Sciences Routes, and Departmental recommendation. - d.
+For students undertaking the Computing Science Route, a minimum GPA of 6.0 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses. - e.

-e.
 For students undertaking the Social Sciences Route a minimum of ★30 to a maximum of ★36 is required from the following: